State Dept.: Assad using crematorium to hide atrocities

 - A State Department official says the regime could be killing as many as 50 detainees a day

-- In February, Amnesty International alleged that thousands of people have been hanged at Saydnaya
+- The US called on Russia to use its influence to stop the atrocities

-(CNN)The US said Monday it believes the Syrian government has built a large crematorium near the notorious Saydnaya Military Prison in an effort to hide mass atrocities carried out there, in newly unveiled declassified intelligence.
+Washington (CNN)The US said Monday it believes the Syrian government has built a large crematorium near the notorious Saydnaya Military Prison in an effort to hide mass atrocities carried out there, and placed the onus on Russia to rein in the regime.

-Stuart Jones, acting assistant secretary for the Bureau of Near Eastern Affairs at the State Department, laid out the evidence in a series of photographs and put the onus squarely on Russia, a supporter of President Bashar al-Assad, to rein in the Syrian regime's continued atrocities.
+Stuart Jones, acting assistant secretary for the Bureau of Near Eastern Affairs at the State Department, laid out newly unveiled declassified intelligence in a series of photographs and said Russia, a supporter of President Bashar al-Assad, must use its influence to stop Assad's continued atrocities.

 "Although the regime's many atrocities are well-documented, we believe the building of a crematorium is an effort to cover up the extent of mass atrocities taking place in Saydnaya prison," Jones said.
-"We are appalled by the atrocities taking place in Syria" with the "seemingly unconditional support of Russian and Iran."
+"We are appalled by the atrocities taking place in Syria" with the "seemingly unconditional support of Russia."

 Jones said the regime could be killing as many as 50 detainees a day at Saydnaya.
 In February, Amnesty International alleged that thousands of people have been hanged at the Syrian prison just 45 minutes outside the capital of Damascus in a secret crackdown on dissent.